 - Stuff into 55 mm beef middles.

-- Hold for 60 minutes at room temperature.
+- Hold for 60 minutes at room temperature (optional step, but recommended).

 - Smoke at 60° C (140° F) for 60 minutes.
 Traditionally, beech wood was used.